-BIOL 095-6 (BC=6) (5-0-2) 15 weeks Preparatory Biology
+(5-0-2) 75 hours lecture, 30 hours lab Preparatory Biology

 Principles of human anatomy and physiology.
 Cell division and genetics.
 Basic population and community dynamics.
 This course will prepare you for more advanced studies in biology.
 Lab work is related to class discussions, and allows you to improve certain biology lab skills.
 Equivalent to Biology 30.